ilci66/react-native-my-app/README.md

 * Turns out I'm getting te error because of the certificate.
 Using the ip adress instead of the localhost to as a fix
 * Have been learning basics of PostgreSQL for the last couple of days, now gonna change this project a little
 * now i understand postgresql and i'm able to make database calls from my backend, but apparently there are safer and less expensive ways to do queries on apis, gonna learn those now
+## Now I have a an idea about the workings of node with PostgreSQL
+* Next step will be getting rid of the dummy data and updating the database with my drawings